2.5. Derivation of a fourth-order explicit Runge-Kutta method#

 9 |

-Since we are deriving the order conditions for an explicit method we know that \(c_1=0\) and \(a_{ij} = 0\) where \(i \leq j\) and we have the Butcher tableau
+Since we are deriving the order conditions for an explicit method we know that \(c_1=0\) and \(a_{ij} = 0\) where \(i \leq j\), and we have the Butcher tableau

-For the next 3 order conditions, the \(a_{ij}c_j\) term is only non-zero when \(i = 3, 4\) and \(j = 2, 3\) so we have
+For the next 3 order conditions from equation (2.16), the \(a_{ij}c_j\) term is only non-zero when \(i = 3, 4\) and \(j = 2, 3\), so we have

-For the final order condition, the \(a_{ij}a_{jk}c_j\) term is only non-zero when \(i=4\), \(j=3\) and \(k=2\) so we have
+For the final order condition from equation (2.16), the \(a_{ij}a_{jk}c_j\) term is only non-zero when \(i=4\), \(j=3\) and \(k=2\) so we have

-We have now derived the order conditions for a fourth-order explicit Runge-Kutta method which are combined with the row sum condition.
+We have now derived the order conditions for a fourth-order explicit Runge-Kutta method which are combined with the row sum conditions.
 Using rooted trees to do this is much easier than expanding out the Taylor series for the ODE \(y'=f(t, y)\) and the general form of a 4-stage Runge-Kutta method which would require several pages of complicated calculus and algebra.

 Definition 2.2 (Order conditions for a fourth-order explicit Runge-Kutta method)